deepchecks/deepchecks/README.md

 ## 🧮 How does it work?

-At its core, Deepchecks includes a wide variety of built-in Checks, for testing all types of data and model realted issues.
+At its core, Deepchecks includes a wide variety of built-in Checks, for testing all types of data and model related issues.
-These check sare implemented fo various models and data types (Tabular, NLP, Vision), and can easily be customized and expanded.
+These checks are implemented fo various models and data types (Tabular, NLP, Vision), and can easily be customized and expanded.
-These checks results can be used for automatically making informed decisions regarding your model's production-readiness, and for monitoring it over time when in production.
+The check results can be used for automatically making informed decisions regarding your model's production-readiness, and for monitoring it over time when in production.
+They can be examined with visual reports (by saving them to an HTML file, or seeing them in Jupyter), processed with code (using their json output), and inspected and collaborated upon with a Deepchecks' dynamic UI (for examining test results and for production monitoring).

 <!---
 At its core, Deepchecks has a wide variety of built-in Checks and Suites (lists of checks)